echobom/UERANSIM-wiki/Feature-Set.md

 For identification,

 - NAI and ciphered SUCI are not implemented yet.
+All others identity types can be used (IMSI, IMEI, IMEISV)

+For registration,

+- Initial registration and periodic registration are implemented.
+- Emergency registration and mobility update registration are not implemented yet.

 ### NGAP Features